 How many jack studs for a 18 foot opening

-As per general rules and guidelines, for a 18 foot garage door or opening, generally you will need 4 jack studs (trimmer) and 4 king studs at both end.
-Thus, for a 18 foot garage door or opening 4 jack studs (trimmer) and 4 king studs at both end are required which safely transfer loads downward to the bottom plate and ultimately to the structure’s foundation.
+Typically, for a 18 foot garage door or opening, you will need 4 jack studs (trimmer) and 4 king studs at both end.
+Thus, for a 18 foot garage door or opening 4 jack studs (trimmer) and 4 king studs at both end are required.

 Conclusion:-